langchain-ai/langgraph/docs/docs/concepts/deployment_options.md

     The Self-Hosted version if only available for **Developer** and **Enterprise** plans.

-With a Self-Hosted deployment, you are responsible for managing the infrastructure, including setting up and maintaining necessary databases, Redis instances.
+With a Self-Hosted deployment, you are responsible for managing the infrastructure, including setting up and maintaining required databases and Redis instances.

-You will build a docker image with the [LangGraph CLI](./langgraph_cli.md), which you can then deploy on your own infrastructure.
+You’ll build a Docker image using the [LangGraph CLI](./langgraph_cli.md), which can then be deployed on your own infrastructure.

 For more information, please see: